Menu

 Pierre Watkin Arthur Cedar (uncredited)

-Gustav von Seyffertitz Dr. Emile Von Hallor (uncredited)
+Gustav von Seyffertitz Emile Von Hallor (uncredited)

 Jameson Thomas Mr. Semple (uncredited)